AdamNowotny/BuildReactor/docs/adding-new-services.markdown

         token: '',
         updateInterval: 60
     }
+    fields: [ // optional
+        {
+            type: 'url', // available types: url, token, username, password
+            name: 'Server URL', // label displayed above the field (optional)
+            config: 'url', // configuration property used to store the value (optional)
+            help: 'Help text for url' // additional field description (optional) },
+        { type: 'username' },
+        { type: 'password' }
+    ]
 });
 ```

-Properties defined in `defaultConfig` determine which fields will be available when configuring service instance, for full list refer to [dynamicForm.html](../src/settings/service/directives/dynamicForm/dynamicForm.html)
+`defaultConfig` contains the initial configuration that is applied when new service instace is added.

 Both `baseUrl` fields are required and should be the same as folder name in _/services/_ where you created your implementation.

+`fields` specifies which UI elements will be available when configuring service instance.
+It is optional as by default the form uses the properties of the `defaultConfig` object to determine which fields should be shown.
+For details refer to [dynamicForm.html](../src/settings/service/directives/dynamicForm/dynamicForm.html)

 List of available builds
 ------------------------